suzto/StarterCards/samples/communication/README.md

 ## Summary

-The <b>Communications Card</b> is a versatile and robust card designed to serve as an individual component or hub for video or learning content.
-Whether you’re offering a series of courses, tutorials, or informative clips, this card can be tailored to your specific needs.
-Customize titles, descriptions, and author information to create engaging viewing experiences.
+The <b>Communications Card</b> is designed for communication, social interaction, and sharing updates.
+Whether it’s company announcements, posts, or community engagement, this card adapts to your content.
+Customize it with your own text, images, and links to create compelling social experiences.

 _bot-sent_ card example: